MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 ---
 title: Query guidelines for Analytics with OData
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: Guidance to support extension developers on how to write good OData queries that access the Analytics Service for Visual Studio Team Services ms.prod: devops ms.technology: devops-analytics ms.assetid: 73E9A63D-B84A-4EA0-9B90-B9BD8BF9646D
+description: Guidance to support extension developers on how to write good OData queries that access the Analytics Service for Azure DevOps ms.prod: devops ms.technology: devops-analytics ms.assetid: 73E9A63D-B84A-4EA0-9B90-B9BD8BF9646D